waynelinbo/ARC---Sport-at-home/README.md

 * [User Manual](#user-manual)

 ## Introduction
-This project tited **Sport , at home** is designed to allow ball players to practice indoors during the Coronavirus Outbreak which combines ARC IOTDK to implemen voice recognition to operate the game interface , KINECT V2 to detect motions and UNITY to create a simple 3D baseball game.
+This project tited **Sport , at home** is designed to allow batters to practice indoors during the Coronavirus Outbreak which combines ARC IOTDK to implement voice recognition to operate the game interface , KINECT V2 to detect batters' motions and UNITY to create a simple 3D baseball game.

 ## System Architecture